Most collapses don’t announce themselves. They keep their appointments.

 … STEPS OF THE BALTIMORE CITY COURTHOUSE.

 The image shook.
 A podium.
 City seal.
 Barricades pressed tight.
 Protest signs bobbing at the edge of frame.
 Someone shouting off-camera.
 Then the camera lurched, hard, unplanned, caught a body folding where the microphones were.
 A gasp moved through the lobby.
-Not loud.
+Low.
 Collective.

 Another feed came up.
 Different angle.
 Same steps.